 Director.
 Mr. Wuerflein is a farmer and rancher serving a three-year term expiring in 2023.
 He was first elected to the board in 2014.
-He is a former seed dealer in the Kremlin area for Channel Seed, a seed company.
 Mr. Wuerflein served as a member of the board for Farmers Grain Company until 2017, a provider of goods and services to the farming community.